MessageSquare0x

 What This Looks Like in Practice

-A global retailer with 90,000+ employees multiplied their completion rate by 4 by replacing surveys with adaptive individual conversations.
+An anonymized multi-site organization with a large distributed workforce multiplied their completion rate by 4 by moving from static forms to adaptive individual conversations.

 This is what qualitative HR data looks like when the collection method stops filtering out the truth.